nicolasAmat/Artifact-Octant/README.md

 ### Data analysis

 Results are displayed on the standard output as they are computed.
-It is still possible to analyze the raw outputs in the `Outputs/` directory, and the .csv tables in the `CSV/` directory.
+It is still possible to analyze the raw outputs (using the `cat` command for example) in the `Outputs/` directory, and the .csv tables in the `CSV/` directory.

 ### Note